Outstanding Penwith

 Description

-Pennwydh an Gwella or Outstanding Penwith supports all twelve of the other Penwith Landscape Partnership projects by attracting volunteers to the programme, and supporting these through training and other activities.
+Pennwydh an Gwella or Outstanding Penwith supported all twelve of the other Penwith Landscape Partnership projects by attracting volunteers to the programme, and supporting these through training and other activities.

-Volunteers are at the heart of the programme, and we are offering a wide variety of volunteer roles to appeal to all interests - including outdoors practical work, historical research, computer skills, and local landscape character assessments.
-The project is cross-cutting and provides essential support to deliver the PLP project activities whilst also providing training and learning opportunities for a wide range of people from Penwith and beyond.
-People of all ages and abilities will be the main beneficiaries, together with the natural and historical environments; in particular ancient sites, access routes, neglected areas of semi-natural habitat and poorly maintained Cornish hedges.
-Farmers and landowners will also receive supervised help to carry out conservation work.
+Volunteers were at the heart of the programme, and we offered a wide variety of volunteer roles to appeal to all interests - including outdoors practical work, historical research, computer skills, and local landscape character assessments.
+The project was cross-cutting and provided essential support to deliver the PLP project activities whilst also providing training and learning opportunities for a wide range of people from Penwith and beyond.
+People of all ages and abilities were be the main beneficiaries, together with the natural and historical environments.
+Farmers and landowners also received supervised help to carry out conservation work.

-The lead partner for this project is the Cornwall AONB, with the project being led within the PLP team by Chandelle Randall, our Volunteer Coordinator.
-Practical volunteer tasks are led by Richie Smith, our Practical Tasks Officer.
-To find out more about the Outstanding Penwith project please contact Chandelle on chandelle.randall@cornwallwildlifetrust.org.uk
+The lead partner for this project ws the Cornwall AONB, with the project being led within the PLP team by our Volunteer Coordinator.
+Practical volunteer tasks were led by our Practical Tasks Officer.